In order to apply for a Dual Driver’s Licence, you must:

 Before your appointment you should also make a payment for a new dual driver licence using our online payment system

 As part of your application you will also need to book and complete a Knowledge Test after your first appointment.
 Please visit our Knowledge Test page for more information.
-We advise that you familiarise yourself with the Handbook which provides information on Wealden licence and taxi specific conditions.
+We advise that you familiarise yourself with the Policy and Guidance document which provides information on Wealden licence and taxi specific conditions.
 You will need to do your own research on the local area, where questions will cover the whole of Wealden District.

 You must have a medical examination, carried out by your own doctor, to DVLA Group II Medical Standards.
 This will be required with each time your licence is renewed until reaching 65 years.
 After this it will be required annually.